Marie Antoinette: Declining popularity (1782–1785)

 In June 1783, Marie Antoinette's pregnancy was announced, but on the night of 1–2 November, her 28th birthday, she suffered a miscarriage.
+However, there is more evidence to suggest that she conceived in late July or early August, supported by evidence in a letter to her sister, Marie-Christine, Duchess of Teschen, on 16 November 1783 at Fontainbleau.
+On All Saint's Day, November 1, she miscarried of a child that was at least three months' gestation and was told by her physician that the tragedy was caused by a blighted ovum, a very early type of miscarriage that does not exceed 14 weeks of pregnancy.

 In 1783 the queen played a decisive role in the nomination of Charles Alexandre de Calonne, a close friend of the Polignacs, as Controller-General of Finances, and of the Baron de Breteuil as the Minister of the Royal Household, making him perhaps the strongest and most conservative minister of the reign.
 The result of these two nominations was that Marie Antoinette's influence became paramount in government, and the new ministers rejected any major change to the structure of the old regime.
 More than that, the decree by de Ségur, the minister of war, requiring four quarters of nobility as a condition for the appointment of officers, mainly served the interest of older noble families including poorer provincial ones, who were widely seen as a reactionary interest group by ambitious members of the middle and professional classes, by some more recent nobility, and even by the Parisian populace and press.
 The measure also blocked the access of 'commoners', mainly sons of members of the professional classes, and of more recently elevated nobility to important positions in the armed forces.
 As such, the decree became an important grievance for social classes that had been habitually supportive of the monarchy and established order, and which went on to supply the bulk of the early leadership of the French Revolution.

 Count Axel von Fersen, after his return from America in June 1783, was accepted into the queen's private society.
 There were claims that the two were romantically involved, but since most of their correspondence has been lost, destroyed, or redacted, for many years there was no conclusive evidence.
 Starting in 2016, scientists at the Centre for Research and Restoration of Museums of France uncovered some of the redacted text of the queen's letters to Fersen.
 The revealed texts do not mention a physical relationship but do confirm a very strong emotional relationship.